Efficient learning and optimizing non-Gaussian correlated noise in digitally controlled qubit systems: Acknowledgments

 \section{Acknowledgments}

 W.D. conducted this work independently with self-support.
 Y.W. was supported by the Innovation Program for Quantum Science and Technology (2023ZD0301400) and the National Natural Science Foundation of China (grant 12288201).
-The authors would like to express their gratitude to Gerardo Paz-Silva and Lorenza Viola for their insightful discussions on frames and non-Gaussian quantum noise spectroscopy, and Muhammad Qasim Khan for useful discussions and simulation support.
+The authors would like to express their gratitude to Gerardo Paz-Silva and Lorenza Viola for their insightful discussions on frames and non-Gaussian quantum noise spectroscopy.
+W.D. thanks Ren-Bao Liu, Gerardo Adesso, and Madalin Guta for discussions.
 W.D. is also grateful to Xiu-Hao Deng and his Quantum Dynamics \& Control Group for providing a collaborative environment where open-minded intellectuals can engage in productive exchanges.
 Additionally, W.D. thanks Arian Vezvaee for his valuable comments on the manuscript, and Sophia Economou for her unwavering guidance over the years, teaching not only how to be an excellent researcher, but also, and more importantly, how to be a better human being.

 \onecolumngrid